isaacngordon/SARA-CS355/README.md

 - [ ] Improve search-style.css
 - [ ] Add more info to the Search Page
 - [ ] Add course info to COURSE page (find via QC resources)
+- [ ] Search term in the search box
+    - [ ] Real results from google hardcoded